sustainers/academic-map/universities/syracuse.md

 # Syracuse University

- * *OSPO*: Yes
+ * *OSPO*: Yes, in the Office of Research
  * *Personnel*: Collin Capano (director), postdoc (to be hired)
  * *Link*: https://researchcomputing.syr.edu/ospo

 ## General Description

-Housed in the Office of Research, the Syracuse University Open Source Project Office (SU-OSPO) works collaboratively across disciplines at a university-wide level, bringing together subject expertise and foundational technologies in open-source software.
+The Syracuse University Open Source Project Office (SU-OSPO) works collaboratively across disciplines at a university-wide level, bringing together subject expertise and foundational technologies in open-source software.
 The SU-OSPO promotes the use of open-source software in the university community, supports the professional development of faculty and students engaged in open-source projects, leverages the University’s investment in technology transfer and open publishing, helps faculty and students transition their existing projects to open source, and works with the University’s Research Computing group to guide researchers towards existing open-source solutions.

 ## Core Objectives